 - Salt (as per taste)

-- Water as needed.
+- Water as needed

 Procedure: Put all the above ingredients in a blender and blend to make a fine paste.

-Also known as Psyllium seed husk has several benefits.
-Firstly it helps in regulating the bowel movements by eliminating constipation.
+Also known as psyllium seed husk, it has several benefits.
+Firstly it helps in regulating the bowel movement by eliminating constipation.
 But what is more important is that it binds with cholesterol secreted in bile acids and excretes it before it is absorbed into the bloodstream.
 It’s already an approved health claim that 3g to 12g fibre from psyllium seed husk, when included as part of a diet low in saturated fat and cholesterol, may reduce total cholesterol and LDL levels.
 Husk adds bulk to the stomach by absorbing water and keeps you full for a longer time, thus, in turn, reducing food intake.
 Additionally, it can also aid blood sugar management by helping the gradual release of glucose.

 Fresh herbs in every Indian home!
-These are rich in chlorophyll, help digestion and provide a supply of fibre which in turn can lower your cholesterol when taken in considerable amounts.
+These are rich in chlorophyll, help digestion and provide a supply of fibre, which in turn can lower your cholesterol when taken in considerable amounts.